ravastra/ARM-template-for-Hyperledger-Fabric-based-on-AKS/application/README.md

 Output: ```6.13.1```

-In the rest of the document, we are assuming that you are running it from Azure cloud shell.
+In the rest of the document, we are assuming that you are running commands from Azure cloud shell.

 <a name="setup"></a>
-## Setup environment for the application
+## 2. Setup environment for the application

-The below command will setup the environment for the application.
-These steps need to be executed only once.
+### Download application files

-Create a project folder say ```app``` to store all the files as follows:
+The first setup for running application is to download all the application files in a folder say ```app```.

 Create ```app``` folder and enter into the folder:
 ```